Plan Now For H-1B Cap Registration

-- Cap-subject H-1B employers intending to sponsor H-1B workers must first register each intended beneficiary electronically with USCIS during the registration period.
+- Cap-subject U.S. employers intending to sponsor foreign nationals for H-1B status must first register each intended beneficiary electronically with USCIS during the cap registration period held in March.

-- Employers will have a 90-day window during which to file H-1B cap petitions for selected registrants.
-The petition filing period is expected to start not later than April 1, 2020.
+- The 90-day H-1B cap petition filing period is expected to start no later than April 1, 2023.

-- In completing the registration, employers must identify whether an individual qualifies for an H-1B pursuant to the advanced degree cap (reserved for individuals holding a U.S. master’s degree or higher in a field of study related to the offered position) or the standard H-1B cap (reserved for individuals holding a Bachelor’s degree or higher in a field of study related to the offered position).
+- In completing the registration, employers must identify whether the intended beneficiary qualifies for the H-1B visa pursuant to either the advanced degree cap (reserved for individuals holding a U.S. master’s degree or higher in a field of study related to the offered position) or the standard H-1B cap (reserved for individuals holding a Bachelor’s degree or higher in a field of study related to the offered position).

 - Employers may register multiple individuals at once, using a single online “batch” submission.

-- An employer may only submit one registration per intended beneficiary in any fiscal year.
-If an employer registers a beneficiary more than once in the same fiscal year, all registrations submitted by that employer for that beneficiary will be invalidated.
+- Employers may only submit one registration per intended beneficiary in any fiscal year.
+If an employer registers an individual more than once in the same fiscal year, all registrations submitted by that employer for that individual will be invalidated.

 WHAT SHOULD EMPLOYERS DO NOW?

-- F-1 students completing a qualifying course of study or F-1 students currently working in the U.S. pursuant to Optional Practical Training
+- F-1 students completing a qualifying course of study or F-1 students currently working in the U.S. pursuant to Optional Practical Training (OPT) or STEM OPT

 H-1B Categories and Annual Quotas

-- “Standard” Cap Petitions.
-The minimum educational requirement for a standard H-1B petition is a bachelor’s degree or its equivalent.
+- “Standard” petitions.
+The minimum educational requirement for a standard H-1B petition is a Bachelor’s degree or professionally evaluated experience equivalent.
 Standard cases are capped at 65,000 visas annually with approximately 6,800 reserved for nationals of Chile and Singapore.

 If you have questions about H-1B cap or if you require assistance with cap registration, please contact your Gibney representative or email email@example.com.